crealu/mern-boilerplate/README.md

 2. Open the terminal and navigate to this directory
 3. Run `sh boilApp.sh`

-This will create the file structure of your full stack application, install dependencies for development and production, and fill files with starter code.
+This will create the file structure of your full stack application, install dependencies for development and production, and fill files with a minimal amount of starter code.

-Once the setup is complete, in the same terminal window, run the following command:
+Once the installation and setup are complete, in the same terminal window, run the following command:
 ### `npm run devf`

-This will start a frontend development server.
+This will start a frontend development environment with a page rendered by React.
 Navigate to localhost:9000 in your browser to see the rendered page.

-Next, press CTRL+C in the terminal window to terminate the server.
-Run the following command to bundle your frontend:
+Next, press CTRL+C in the terminal window to terminate the dev environment.
+Run the following command to bundle your frontend and serve it from the backend using Node:
-### `npm run build`
+### `npm run devb`

-Once the build succeeds, you are ready to serve the frontend using Node and Express.
+Once the build succeeds, your frontend is ready to be served.
+Visit localhost:9100 in your browser window.

+## Connecting to a database

 If you would like to connect to a backend database, you will have to create an account (free) on MongoDB.
 Go to https://www.mongodb.com/cloud to do so.
 This step can be completed at the end, as well.
 After creating an account and cluster, create a database and user.
 Obtain the connection key (MongoURI) from the MongoDB Cloud dashboard.
 Set this as the value for MongoURI in the keyconfig.js file.
 Finally, uncomment the require statements in the server.js file.

 Once the database configuration is complete, start the server by typing this command into the terminal: